The Best Things to Do in Kanchanaburi

 This is why The Burma Railway is also known as the Death Railway.
 The bridge was bombed several times and what you walkthrough is a reconstruction and nothing like the original nor the one you see in the film.
 The Bridge on the River Kwai in 1952 won 7 Oscars and was an international success that draw tourists from all over the world.

-Due to the film success, the town of Kanchanaburi decided to change the name from Mae Klong River to Kwae Yai River.
-Each last week of November a Sound & Light Show commemorates the bombing of the bridge.
+Due to the film’s success, the town of Kanchanaburi decided to change its name from Mae Klong River to Kwae Yai River.
+Each last week of November, a Sound & Light Show commemorates the bridge bombing.
 The shows take place every night for a week, and it’s fascinating.

-They are well presented and staged with music, drones and a steam train crossing the bridge with spectacular light and sound effects and of course the fireworks.
+They are well presented and staged with music, drones, a steam train crossing the bridge, spectacular light and sound effects, and, of course, fireworks.
 It’s awe-inspiring walking across it, with the massive guardrails and the many lookouts where people stop and take pictures.
 Be prepared for crowds, especially on weekends and if you can visit during the River Kwai Bridge Festival.

 Visit the Art Gallery and War Museum